FedOptima: Optimizing Resource Utilization in Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL)~\cite{fedavg, DBLP:journals/corr/KonecnyMR15,DBLP:journals/corr/KonecnyMRR16} offers distributed training across user devices as an alternative to traditional centralized machine training.
+Federated learning (FL)~\cite{fedavg,DBLP:journals/corr/KonecnyMR15,DBLP:journals/corr/KonecnyMRR16} offers distributed training across user devices as an alternative to traditional centralized machine training.
 In FL, a server and multiple devices iteratively conduct local training and aggregation.
 Devices train a deep neural network (DNN) on their data and send model parameters to the server.
 The server aggregates these into a global model, which is then distributed to the devices for the next round.
-Thus, FL utilizes insight from user data via local models to train a global model without sharing original data.
+Thus, FL utilizes insight from user data via local models to train a global model without sharing the original data.

 Sub-optimal resource utilization is a critical problem in FL that results in \textbf{two types of idle time} on the server and devices (see Section~\ref{subsec:problem}).
 The \textit{first is due to task dependency between server and devices}~- the server is idle for considerable periods when aggregating local models from devices as it waits for on-device training to complete, which is usually time-consuming.
-The \textit{second is due to hardware heterogeneity}~- stragglers or slower devices require more time to train than faster devices that idle while waiting for the stragglers.
+The \textit{second is due to hardware heterogeneity}~-faster devices are idle while waiting for slower devices (stragglers) that require more time to train.

 Two categories of methods are considered in the existing literature for reducing idle time.
 Firstly, offloading-based FL (OFL) methods~\cite{splitfed,pipar,cse-fsl,fedgkt,10631047} improve server utilization by splitting the neural network and offloading the training of certain layers from the device to the server.
-Secondly, asynchronous FL (AFL) methods~\cite{fedasync,fedbuff,10631034} reduce the impact of stragglers by aggregating local models whenever the server receives them so that devices work independent of each other.
+Secondly, asynchronous FL (AFL) methods~\cite{fedasync,fedbuff,10631034} reduce the impact of stragglers by aggregating local models whenever the server receives them so that devices work independently of each other.